fadumaabdi/NoteTakerApplication/README.md

 Below is a summary of the changes/additions that have been made to the original starter code.

-* A 'db.json' file added to the back-end to store and retrive notes using the 'fs' module.
+* A `db.json` file added to the back-end to store and retrive notes using the `fs` module.

 * `GET /notes`  returns the `notes.html` file.

 * `GET *` returns the `index.html` file.

-The following API routes should be created:
+The following API routes were created:

 * `GET /routes/notes` reads the `db.json` file and returns all saved notes as JSON.